The next elections to take place in Hackney will be the Council and Mayoral elections, Thursday 3 May 2018.

 Registering to vote

 Registering to vote is quick and easy - it takes just a few minutes online.
+The deadline to register is Tuesday 17 April.

 Postal voting - to qualify for a postal vote you must be registered to vote.
 If you intend to request a postal vote, we recommend you register to vote well in advance of the deadline.